mvolkmann/blog/src/prolog.md

 format(string(S), '~w is ~w.~n', [Language, Assessment]).
 ```

-The `format_` DCG non-terminal is similar to `format`,
+The `format_` DCG non-terminal is similar to `format`.
-but rather than writing to a stream it can be used
+Rather than writing to a stream it can be used
 with `phrase` to capture the output as a list of character atoms.
 This is typically preferred over using `format`
 so the result can be tested.